CGoodin/MAVS-Examples/README.md

 # MAVS-Examples
 This repo contains example applications using the MSU Autonomous Vehicle Simulator (MAVS) and papers written using MAVS.

 MAVS is a software library for simulating autonomous ground vehicles in off-road terrain.
-It simulates the sensors, vehicle, and environment.
-MAVS uses physics-based models to simulate camera, lidar, and radar interacting with environmental features such as rain, dust, and fog.
+Written in C++, MAVS also has interfaces to  Python.
+MAVS simulates the sensors, vehicle, and environment.
+It uses physics-based models to simulate camera, lidar, and radar interacting with environmental features such as rain, dust, and fog.

 Software documentation for the MAVS library is here: